 - U.S. Court of Appeals for the First Circuit

-University of Massachusetts, John W. McCormack Graduate School of Policy Studies
+University of Massachusetts, John W. McCormack Graduate School of Policy and Global Studies

 M.S., Public Affairs (2004)

 Rutgers University School of Law

 Wentworth Institute of Technology